rocjs/roc-package-web-app-react/GUIDE.md

 ### Adding your own Koa middleware

 Koa middlewares allow you to react to any request made to your HTTP server.
-Example operations are adding new server-side routes or adding HTTP-headers to all requsts.
+Example operations are adding new server-side routes or adding HTTP-headers to all requests.
 The example below adds a Koa middleware that logs `Roc rocks` on every request.

 `src/server/middlewares.js`